verilog-to-routing/vtr-buildbot/README.md

 7. Start up the QoR tracker by running "start_server.sh".

-8. Create a cronjob to run both the "restart_buildbot" and "start_server" script daily.
+8. Create a cronjob to restart buildbot after machine reboots (see the file crontab.txt as an example).

 # Manually triggering builds
 When testing the buildbot configuration (rather than VTR code) it is often useful to trigger builds manually.